 The Supreme Court’s ruling in Trump v.
 United States does not remove the authority of state and local prosecutors here.
 That decision only grants immunity to a President for official acts.
 Kidnapping, extortion, and coercion are not official acts.
 The fact that Trump abused the power of his office to commit these offenses does not convert them into official acts, nor immunize him from prosecution.

-Letters Calling on State and Local Prosecutors to Investigate Trump's Illegal Extortion and Coercion
+Letters Calling on State and Local Prosecutors to Investigate Trump’s Extortion of Law Firms in California, Illinois, and Massachusetts

 Learn More Sign the Petition